dodyg/practical-aspnetcore/README.md

 To run these samples, simply open your command line console,  go to each folder and execute ```dotnet restore``` and then continue with ```dotnet watch run```.

+## What's new in ASP.NET Core 2.0
+  This section will show new things in [ASP.NET Core 2.0](https://github.com/aspnet/Home/releases/tag/2.0.0).
+The rest of the samples will work in ASP.NET Core 1.1 unless specified otherwise.

 ## List

 * **Hello World (21)**

   * [Hello World with reload](https://github.com/dodyg/practical-aspnetcore/tree/master/projects/hello-world-with-reload)